 Now imagine that dozens, if not hundreds, of those plans, are having to be pushed back, rescheduled, and rearranged.
 And, lest you think that it’s as easy as, say, rescheduling a May wedding to go off in August, keep in mind that all of the August dates are already booked as well.
 Remember, in Sonoma and Napa they book weddings a year out or longer.
 There’s nary an open spot until the end of ‘wedding season’ in 2021.
 Deposits have been placed, money has exchanged hands and plans have been put into motion, all of which will now need to somehow be rescheduled.

-For the five Napa wineries that are legally allowed to be winery wedding venues, the chaos is palpable.
-How to reschedule hundreds of weddings when there’s no room on the schedule for at least a year if not longer?
+For the five Napa wineries that are legally allowed to operate as Napa wedding venues, the chaos is palpable.
+How to reschedule hundreds of Napa weddings when there’s no room on the schedule for at least a year if not longer?
 Can they ‘double up’ on weddings?
-Will some couples agree to postpone their wedding so that those being postponed now can get their shot?
+Will some couples agree to postpone their Napa wedding so that those being postponed now can get their shot?
 All great questions but, until the pandemic passes and life gets back to a semblance of normal, all impossible to answer.

 …And So are Hundreds of Couples

-All over California’s Wine Country, It’s the Same Situation
+All over California’s Wine Country and for California Wedding Venues, It’s the Same Situation

 That says nothing about the hundreds of hotels, motels, wedding caterers, wedding planners, wedding photographers, and DJs.
 They’re all closed for business as well due to the pandemic and like so many other businesses across the United States, they’re struggling mightily to survive.
 The 3rd largest state in the nation, hundreds of thousands of businesses are suffering right now and, unfortunately, nobody knows when things will, or can, start to get back to normal.